radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/06-starting-and-stopping-components-and-services.md

 ---
 title: Deployment and Tuning Guide
-description: Learn how to stop and start RadiantOne FID and Global Synchronization using the Control Panel.
+description: Learn how to stop and start the RadiantOne service.
 ---

 # Starting and Stopping Components and Services